 Myth: Unless there is a visible leak or patch problem, your roof doesn’t need to be inspected.

-This is untrue.
+This is completely untrue.
 Under normal circumstances, your roof needs to be inspected once or twice a year.
 A professional will be able to notice if you are at risk for damage of any kind.

 Myth: My gutters have nothing to do with my roof.